purveshmakode24/blog/_posts/2019-12-13-working-with-forks.md

 read: "10 minutes read"
 ---

 Forks are often used in open source development on GitHub.
-If you are planning on contributing on someone else's project on github, but don't know how to keep your fork up-to-date then this is the best place to help you get started.
+If you are planning on contributing to someone else's project on Github, but don't know how to keep your fork up-to-date then this is the best place to help you get started.

 #### What is Forking?

-A fork is a exact replica of a repository that you manage.
+A fork is a replica of a repository that you manage.
 Forks let you make changes to a project without affecting the owner's repository.
 You can fetch updates from or submit changes to the owner's repository with pull requests.
-In other words when we love someone else's repository and would like to have it in our GitHub account, we fork it so that we can work with it separately.
+In other words, when we love someone else's repository and would like to have it in our GitHub account, we fork it so that we can work with it separately.

 > Note: Here owner's repository refers to the original repository or upstream repository.